 Ever wondered what that small dewdrop thing is in the back of your throat?
-Or why you hiccup?
-Why Don’t Your Eyelashes Grow? addresses every weird question about your body that you could think of—or didn’t even think to ask.
-Prompted by the brain stumpers her own children and patients have asked her over the years, Dr. Beth Ann Ditkoff compiled a list of curious medical questions.
-In this book, she reveals the mysteries of the human body (gross, funny, or ugly!) to children and adults.
+Or why you have hair in your nose?
+Why Don't Your Eyelashes Grow? addresses every weird question about your body that you could think of - or didn't even think to ask.
+Prompted by the brain stumpers her own children and young patients have asked her over the years, Dr Beth Ann Ditkoff compiled a list of curious medical questions.
+In this book, she reveals the mysteries of the human body (gross, funny or ugly!) to children and adults.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Beth Ann Ditkoff, M.D., is a former surgeon at New York-Presbyterian Hospital / Columbia University Medical Center in New York City and coauthor of The Thyroid Guide.
-She lives in Westchester County, New York.
+Beth Ann Ditkoff, MD, is a former surgeon at Columbia University Medical Center in New York and co-author of The Thyroid Guide.

 Why are your lips red?